Shakugannotorch/snappy_11_tets/README.rst

 ============================

-This repository stores the manifold database of a complete census of all 505352 orientable cusped hyperbolic 3-manifolds triangulizable by no more than 11 tetrahedra, along with those in `snappy_10_tets <https://github.com/Shakugannotorch/snappy_10_tets/>`_, and includes the source code for the Python module :code:`snappy_11_tets` which packages them up for use in SnapPy.
+This repository stores the manifold database of a complete census of all 505352 orientable cusped hyperbolic 3-manifolds whose minimal ideal triangulations consist of 11 tetrahedra, along with those in `snappy_10_tets <https://github.com/Shakugannotorch/snappy_10_tets/>`_, and includes the source code for the Python module :code:`snappy_11_tets` which packages them up for use in SnapPy.